-Potential UWCD projects to be implemented in the future could include the Full Advanced Treatment Program, which would entail a collaborative agreement between the City of Oxnardz or another sourcez and several agricultural entities to deliver recycled water from the City of Oxnard's AWPF through UWCD's Pumping Trough Pipeline and the Pleasant Valley Pipeline for agricultural users in the Oxnard Plain.
+Potential UWCD projects to be implemented in the future could include the Full Advanced Treatment Program, which would entail a collaborative agreement between the City of Oxnard or another source and several agricultural entities to deliver recycled water through UWCD's Pumping Trough Pipeline and the Pleasant Valley Pipeline for agricultural users in the Oxnard Plain.
 A study completed by UWCD indicated that desalination opportunities may be feasible.
 However, such a system would not supply water to the OHWS (UWCD 2016).